asad-repo/DOCKER-PROJECTS/Simple-Express-App/README.md

+NOTE:THIS PROJECT HAS BEEN FORKED ONLY THE DOCKER FILE AND ITS CONTAINER HAS BEEN MADE BY ME.
 # Simple Express App

 Use [this app](https://github.com/dsp9107/Simple-Express-App) with [this article](https://dev.to/dspsolves/understanding-the-simple-express-app-node-js-10j5) to understand each line of code it takes to set up a basic API with an Express App on Node.js :seedling: